Biblical Research & Education Resources

 This section of the website provides topical articles and exegetical commentary on portions of the New Testament or Besekh (a term I coined to be comparable to Tanakh).
 These resources are especially devoted to exploring the Jewish roots of the Besekh and the Christian faith.
 See my article My Journey into Jewish Roots.
 Little recognized by Christians is that the Besekh is a Jewish book, written by Jews, largely about Jews, and meant for both Jews and Gentiles.
 Recognizing the inherent Hebraic nature of the apostolic writings will assure a greater understanding of Scripture.
-Readers will note the consistent use of "Yeshua" instead of "Jesus" in order to emphasize that the Savior of the world was a Jew born into Jewish family, given the Hebrew name Yeshua by his parents and lived as an observant Jew in the land of Israel.
+Readers will note the consistent use of "Yeshua" instead of "Jesus" in order to emphasize that the Savior of the world was a Jew born into a Jewish family, given the Hebrew name Yeshua by his parents and lived as an observant Jew in the land of Israel.

 Have a question on the Bible not answered by website materials?
 Send to firstname.lastname@example.org.

 Abstract: The preponderance of the evidence points to a birth in the fall (probably September) of 3 BC, with the Magi arriving in December 2 BC.
 A PowerPoint slide presentation (32 slides).
 See also the commentary on Matthew 1 & 2 and Luke 1 & 2 and 3:23.

 Abstract: For centuries Bible expositors have treated Zacchaeus as a virtual criminal, guilty of all manner of offenses.
 A close examination of the evidence yields a very different picture.
 (9 pp.)

 Abstract: Contrary to wide-spread Christian belief, Miriam was not a rescued social derelict, but a good woman set free to serve Yeshua as a faithful disciple.
 (6 pp.)